wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/frc-game-tools.rst

 Requirements
 ------------

-.. warning:: The 2021 FRC Game Tools are not yet available (as of 1/6/21), they are expected to be available on the afternoon of 1/7 at the link indicated below.

 - Windows 7 or higher (Windows 7, 8, 8.1, 10).
 Windows 10 is the recommended OS.
 - Download the FRC Game Tools from `NI <https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html>`__.